 SINGLE STREAM RECYCLABLES

-newspapers, white paper, magazines and corrugated cardboard (small enough to
+newspapers, office paper, magazines and corrugated cardboard (small enough to

 fit in container) should be placed